hphelion/documentation/moonshot/install.beforeyouinstall.md

 To launch the Operational Dashboard:

-1. From the virtual machine Admin Node, open a Mozilla Firefox or Google Chrome browser that has the IP addresses <code> 192.*;10.*;localhost;127.0.* </code>
+1. From the virtual machine Admin Node, open a Mozilla Firefox or Google Chrome browser that has the following IP addresses set as proxy exceptions:

-set as proxy exceptions.
+  192.*;10.*;localhost;127.0.*

 2. In the browser, enter **http://192.168.124.10:9000** to launch the Operational Dashboard user interface.
 IMPORTANT: Use Google Chrome or Mozilla Firefox.